Requesting repairs after a home inspection: What to request (and what’s reasonable)

 Who pays for the repairs?

-Because every case is different, different factors determine who will pay for home repairs after the home inspection.
-The seller is not required to pay for such repairs, but it can be in their best interest to do so if it means securing the sale.
+Every case is different, so varying factors will determine who will pay for home repairs after the home inspection.
+The seller is not required to pay for such repairs, but it can be in their best interest to do so if it means nailing down the sale.
 In some cases, the seller may put cash toward the repairs, while other sellers may choose to negotiate a lower sales price instead.
-Here are the primary factors that will impact who pays for home repairs.

 The contract